 Liquidators have a duty to maximise realisations for the benefit of the creditors.
-One potential avenue they have to consider is pursuing the shareholders for repayment of dividends that were paid illegally – a common problem where director shareholders of small companies pay themselves a nominal wage through the paye and nic system and top it up to a living ‘wage’ with dividend payments, only to see the company go into liquidation.
-It’s a tax saving exercise many accountants advise their clients to adopt in the good times, when there are distributable reserves, but this case has confirmed that it is a strategy that simply does not work when there are inadequate distributable reserves.
+One potential avenue they have to consider is pursuing the shareholders for repayment of dividends that were paid illegally – a common problem where director shareholders of small companies pay themselves a nominal wage through the PAYE and NIC system and top it up to a living ‘wage’ with dividend payments, only to see the company go into liquidation later on.
+It’s a tax saving exercise many accountants advise their clients to adopt and it does work in the good times when there are distributable reserves, but this case has confirmed that it is a strategy that simply does not work when there are inadequate distributable reserves.

-In the case of Global Corporate v Hale, the facts were typical of a small company – small salary topped up by payments which were shown in the books as ‘interim dividends’, and at the end of each financial year, when the accountant produced the accounts, if there were not enough distributable reserves to cover the dividends that had been paid, they would be re-classified as salary and the tax paid, albeit late.
+In the case of Global Corporate v Hale, the facts were typical of a small company – the director took a small salary topped up by payments which were shown in the books as ‘interim dividends’, and at the end of each financial year when the accountant produced the accounts, if there were not enough distributable reserves to cover the dividends that had been paid, they would be re-classified as salary and the tax paid, albeit late.

 Let’s remind ourselves of the relevant law – the Companies Act 2006 says a company can only pay a dividend out of profits available for the purpose as determined in the company’s ‘relevant accounts’.
 Where a dividend is paid illegally either because there are no relevant accounts or the relevant accounts show there are insufficient profits, then a shareholder who actually knows or believes this to be the case can be forced to repay it.
 In this case the liquidator sought repayment by the director shareholder of the interim dividends he had received where there were inadequate reserves.